Milngavie railway station: History

 The station was opened in April 1863, and was then part of the Glasgow and Milngavie Junction Railway.
 Originally built with three platforms, one platform has since been removed.
-The land where the third platform once stood has been sold.
+The land where the third platform once stood is now used as a footpath and car park.
 The line was doubled in 1900, but was singled again in 1990.

-During December 2020, the 141 m long platforms were extended to 205 m by reinstating 39 m of unused platform and adding a further 25 m of new platform.
-The project cost £5 million.
+In December 2020, the platforms were extended at a cost of £5 million.
+The platform extension allows multiple trains to be stabled at the station, increasing the time available between arrivals and departures.